 That family is Frances, Adi and their daughter Santi.
 Living in Ubud, Frances and Adi are the founders and creatives behind Tresna Bali Cooking School, a 10-year passion project that led to them opening their doors to guests earlier this year.
 We took the girls on our recent Travel Girls Getaways Bali Retreats to the cooking school to give them a taste of the real Bali.

 Frances and Adi, a Canadian woman and Balinese man, met and married in Bali and then went on to build a successful wedding and events company.
 Whilst their business was doing great, they found it was hard to fit the work in between their commitments to their village as holy people.
 If you have visited Bali before you will know that ceremonies happen a lot, so they had to find an alternative business that they could fit around their religious responsibilities.

-Tresna Bali is located in Ubud, an easy 45 minute drive from Seminyak/Canggu, or a quick 10 minute drive if you are staying in Ubud centre.
+Tresna Bali is located in Ubud, an easy 45-minute drive from Seminyak/Canggu, or a quick 10-minute drive if you are staying in Ubud center.
 Your driver may tell you he can’t drive down the gang (road) to the school as it is too narrow so you may have to walk 5 minutes from the main road – but this is an experience in itself, passing local family homes and maybe meeting a few of them along the way!

 SCHEDULE FOR YOUR DAY AT TRESNA BALI

 Your day starts early, heading to the school for arrival at 8:45 am where you will be greeted by Adi, Frances, and their friendly staff.
 You begin with a delicious fresh drink of coconut water and lemongrass to refresh you as you get started with the meal preparation.
 But first Adi will take you on a tour of the property, exploring their garden where many of the ingredients you will cook are grown.